braincharter/UML_posenet_multi/README.md

 ### Parameters to set in 'PoseEstimator' game object:

-For all experiment:
+For all experiments:
 - Model Type: Choose one of the four models proposed (OpenPose does not support multi-pose)
 - Use GPU: Flag to select if the computation will be made on the GPU or CPU (mainly tested on a macos SSD CPU)
 - ImageDims: How the original images will be resized before feeding it to the model.
 High means more processing power, but better results.
-ZThe aspect ratio will be adjusted based on the model automaticallly.
+The aspect ratio will be adjusted based on the model automatically.
 - Estimation Type: Single pose or Multi-Pose.
-Multi-Pose with a single target works, but is less reliable (jittery).
+Multi-Pose with a single target works but is less reliable (jittery).
-- Key-point Min Confidence: Score that determine if we trust the location of the detected keypoint (if below, the keypoint is hidden)
+- Key-point Min Confidence: Score that determines if we trust the location of the detected keypoint (if below, the keypoint is hidden)

 When using 'multi-pose':
-- Multi-pose Max poses: maximum number of object to track
+- Multi-pose Max poses: maximum number of objects to track
 - Multi-pose Score Threshold: for the heatmaps to determine how many hotspots are present
 - Multi-pose NMS: Non-Maximum score radius -> determine if two humans detected are too close together (reduce the case of multiple skeletons put on the same human)

-When using 'Kalman filtering' (Q and R are codependant but affect the results differently):
+When using 'Kalman filtering' (Q and R are codependent but affect the results differently):
 - Multi-pose Kalman distance: (activated only with multi-pose) It remove the Kalman correction if a movement greater than X pixels was detected (in case the skeleton shift place with another)
 - Kalman Q: Importance of the observation compared to the prediction (the lower it is, the more we rely on the prediction)
 - Kalman R: Covariance of the observation of the keypoint position (the higher it is, the less we trust the measure)